simonbogaerts/Bogsi.Ceridwen/README.md

 The application itself is a basic dotnet console application that will pass on your questions to an Ollama model by Meta.

+This was inteded as an experiment while learning docker/docker-compose/devcontainers.
+Not sure if further updates will be made to the repo.

 # Prerequisites